OlegBEZb/telegram_feed/README.md

         admin_chat_id = 12345
         channel_id = -1234567

 + On first start you must enter phone-number and password from telegram-account.
-Telethon requried.
+Telethon required.
 ## Some bot commands

     /add - Add channel